adelowo/gbowo/README.md

 ```

+> The `getPaymentData` method can also be called on some transaction reference you have stored in your db or some other form of storage mechanism.

 > When you call the `getPaymentData` on the paystack adapter.
 The reference is verified by paystack before a response is sent

 ### Adapters Methods.